373P/Rinner: Observational history

-Krisztián Sárneczky and Róbert Szakáts recovered the comet from the Konkoly Observatory as P/2018 R2 on 14 September 2018.
-The comet would later receive its official numerical designation, 373P, on December 2018 alongside 11 other comets.
+Krisztián Sárneczky and Róbert Szakáts recovered the comet from the Konkoly Observatory as P/2018 R2 on 14 September 2018, where its appearance were reported to be almost stellar-like in the images taken.
+Gareth V. Williams calculated the orbit that linked the comet's two apparitions in 2011 and 2019 respectively.
+The comet would later receive its official numerical designation, 373P, in December 2018 alongside 11 other comets.

 Physical characteristics

 Observations from the Sierra Nevada Observatory (OSN) in Spain between December 2011 and January 2012 helped to determine the dust environment around the comet.
 Analysis of the photographic plates taken determined mass loss rate of 2.0 kg/s while it was 1.45 AU from the Sun.
 This is comparable to other comets with low activity like 115P/Maury and 157P/Tritton.

 The low activity being produced from the comet had enabled astronomers to also determine the size of its nucleus, where it is estimated to be no greater than 2.2 km in radius.